 Asset Retirement Obligations.
-We account for asset retirement obligations as required by the ASC 410-Asset Retirement d Environmental Obligations.
+We account for asset retirement obligations as required by the ASC 410-Asset Retirement and Environmental Obligations.
 Under these standards, the fair value of a liability for an asset retirement obligation is recognized in the period in which it is incurred if a reasonable estimate of fair value can be made.
-If a reasonable estimate of fair value can be made.
+If a reasonable estimate of fair value cannot be made in the period the asset retirement obligation is incurred, the liability is recognized when a reasonable estimate of fair value can be made.
 If a tangible long-lived asset with an existing asset retirement obligation is acquired, a liability for that obligation shall be recognized at the asset's acquisition date as if that obligation were incurred on that date.
-In addition, a liability for the fair value of a conditional asset retirement obligation is recorded if the fair value of the liability.
+In addition, a liability for the fair value of a conditional asset retirement obligation is recorded if the fair value of the liability can be reasonably estimated.
+We capitalize the asset retirement costs by increasing the carrying amount of the related long-lived asset by the same amount as the liability.
 We record increases in the discounted abandonment liability resulting from the passage of time in depletion and depreciation in the consolidated statement of operations.
 Estimating the future restoration and removal costs requires management to make estimates and judgments because most of the removal obligations are many years in the future and contracts and regulations often have vague descriptions of what constitutes removal.
 Additionally, asset removal technologies and costs are constantly changing, as are regulatory, political, environmental, safety and public relations considerations.